tarantuli/enchanters-manual/gameplay.md

 ## Resetting minor actions

-1. This means that minor actions lose the used label.
+1. This means that your minor actions lose their virtual "used" labels.

-## End of the game (non-co-op)

-1. The game ends after a turn when there are no more cards on the journey track nor in the adventure deck.
-1. In a game where one complete kingdom deck is used per player, each player should’ve taken exactly 25 turns.
-1. If you are playing with the *Arena Mundi* village card, each player duels the player to their left.
-1. If you are playing with *Sa’akara the Gamerunner*, each player may duel a target player once for each reward token he possesses.
-The player may choose the same target multiple times.
-1. Each player calculates how many victory points he has.
-The players with the highest amount wins, each other player loses.

-## End of the game (co-op)

-1. If at any point, there are more wound tokens on the wound threshold card than the limit on that card, each player loses the game.
-1. If at any point the Overlord has zero hit points remaining, each player wins the game.
-1. If there are no more cards on the journey track nor in the adventure deck, each player loses the game.

-## Victory point calculation
+## Victory point tally

 1. Sum the victory points gained from the following sources:
-    - From the village card.
+    1. From the village card;
-    - From the visible sections of the cards in your stacks.
+    1. From the visible sections of the cards in your stacks;
-    - From reward tokens, where each reward token counts as a card with the description that appears in the “reward” section of the Overlord card.
+    1. From reward tokens, where each reward token counts as a card with the description that appears in the “reward” section of the Overlord card;
-    - From your wound count: you get -1 victory point for each wound.
+    1. From your wound count: you get -1 victory point for each wound.
 1. The total number of victory points may be less than zero.

 [Return to index](README.md)